What is the IB Program?

 Students who earn the IB Diploma meet the following requirements during their junior and senior years:

-Complete and test in one course from each area of the IB Hexagon (see below).
+Complete and test in one course from each area of the IB Curriculum Model (see above).
 Electives may come from areas other than area 6.

 Complete the IB Central Elements—Theory of Knowledge course; an Extended Essay; Creativity, Action, and Service hours (CAS)